DENTISTRY FOR ADULTS

-Dr. Colkmire specializes in dental treatment for adults, and this is one of the things that sets him apart from any other dentist.
-If you are an adult or a senior, Dr. Colkmire has dedicated his focus to treating your unique needs.
-Whether you’re a snowbird needing a dentist away from home or a regular resident in the Sarasota area, Dr. Colkmire’s practice is the one to choose.
+Dr. Colkmire and Dr Shafi specialize in dental treatment for adults, and this is one of the things that sets them apart.
+If you are an adult or a senior, Dr. Colkmire and Dr Shafi have dedicated their focus to treating your unique needs.
+Whether you’re a snowbird needing a dentist away from home or a regular resident in the Sarasota area, Dr. Colkmire and Dr Shafi’s practice is the one to choose.

 When you’re an adult, your dental hygiene is more important than it ever was.
 When you were young, you might have been able to skip a cleaning or two and then come back to the dentist, only to be told that your teeth were just fine.
 If this has ever happened to you, it’s easy to get callous and imagine that your current routine is sufficient.
 However, the fact is, plaque buildup and tartar are constant problems for patients of any age.
 The older you get, the more susceptible your teeth become, due to your enamel wearing thin and your teeth getting ground down from normal chewing.
 Plaque turns into tartar, and tartar puts your teeth at risk.
 If you’re not receiving your regular teeth cleaning every six months, you could be putting yourself at risk without realizing it.